 School Meals & Food Education Working Group

-Seattle School Meals & Food Education Working Group (Working Group), is a diverse, multi-sectoral group formed in 2022 with the shared goals of supporting high-quality school meals, food and garden education for students who attend Seattle Public Schools (SPS).
+Seattle School Meals & Food Education Working Group (Working Group), is a diverse, multi-sectoral group formed in 2022 with the shared goals of supporting high-quality school meals, food, and garden education for students who attend Seattle Public Schools (SPS).

-2022-23 Report & Priority Action Recommendations
+Priority Action Recommendations

-1. Provide more high-quality school meals, developed with student input, by increasing staff capacity at Seattle Public Schools Culinary Services.
+Orange Icon of a steaming bowl of food 1.
+Provide more high-quality school meals, developed with student input, by increasing staff capacity at Seattle Public Schools Culinary Services.

-2. Make school food free for all students by pursuing districtwide universal meal policies.
+A seafoam colored icon with a grouping of people symbol 2.
+Make school food free for all students by pursuing districtwide universal meal policies.

-3. Integrate more food and garden education districtwide by advocating for policy change and creating a district-level School Garden Coordinator position.
+A yellow-gold Icon of a hand holding a flower in its palm 3.
+Integrate more food and garden education districtwide by advocating for policy change and creating a district-level School Garden Coordinator position.

 The report also summarizes current efforts and celebrates recent progress that SPS staff and partners have made on these issues.